mikeydiserio/glass-asteroids/README.md

 # Glass Asteroids

-A stylish and modern take on the classic Asteroids arcade game, built with [Next.js](https://nextjs.org) and TypeScript.
+- Yes I know this didnt need to use Next, but I was using create-next-app a lot at the time and wasnt really thinking about it tbh 🥱 dont @ me

--Blast asteroids, dodge collisions, and compete for a high score in a stylish Futurist version of the game
+- Blast asteroids, dodge collisions, and compete for a high score in a stylish Futurist version of the game built using React, get ready to stress your CPU out with this years most computationally expensive re-release of an 80s game

-@create-next-app was used to bootstrap the application.

-No BS here just HTML vanilla CSS and JavaScript working together to stress your GPU out with this years most computationally expensive re-release of an 80s game

 # Note: App has been deployed as a page in github pages: https://mikeydiserio.github.io/glass-asteroids/

-## Features

-- Classic Asteroids gameplay with modern visuals
+Classic Asteroids gameplay with modern visuals, keyboard controls, neat looking effects and smooth animations digital pscyhedellic colour scheme, tracks lives and a score
-- Responsive controls (keyboard)
-- Particle effects and smooth animations
-- Score and lives tracking
-- Game states: Start, Playing, Game Over

 ## Feature list (dont expect me to be the one adding these, but maybe one day)

+[] - High Score Leaderboard
 [] - Time warp + Player Ghost Feature
 [] - Asteroids Multiplayer
 [] - Custom ships
 [] - Play as an asteroid?
 [] - Game setting modifiers as sliders

 ## Getting Started